Skip to content

 Test Coverage Python PyPi License Code style

-The open-source Python library for AI developers to design, execute and share experiments.
+The open-source Python library for ML & AI developers to design, execute and share experiments.
 Track anything, stream, reproduce, collaborate, and resume the computation state anywhere.

 Motivations & benefits#